Why internal policies are crucial for managed security success

 Implementing the principle of least privilege

-The reason some companies struggle to implement least privilege is that they’ve been doing things wrong for a long time, so they’ve got a very unorganized pile of data out on a server or similar system.
-Instilling or retrofitting some sort of organization on top of it seems like a challenge.
+The reason some companies struggle to implement least privilege is that they’ve been doing things wrong for a long time, so they’ve got an unorganized pile of data out on a server or similar system.
+Instilling or retrofitting some sort of organization on top of it is a challenge.

 The first step is always the hardest.

 How we generally approach least privilege is to create a new structure and then move the data into the new structure and work through any issues.
-In the end, least privilege is something everyone should implement because it’s really all about protecting data and corporate information: protecting it from ransomware, from malicious outsiders, and from employees gaining access to things they shouldn’t.
-It’s really very important that companies implement something like this.
+In the end, least privilege is something everyone should implement because it’s really all about protecting data and corporate information: protecting it from threatware like emotet, from malicious outsiders, and from employees gaining access to things they shouldn’t.
+It’s crucial that companies implement something like this.

 Least privilege best practices